microsoft/MixedRealityToolkit-Unity/Documentation/README_TapToPlace.md

 ![TapToPlace](Images/Solver/TapToPlace/TapToPlaceIntroGif.gif)

 Tap to Place is a far interaction component that is used to place a game object on surface.
 This component is useful for placing objects on a spatial mesh.
 Tap to Place uses a combination of two clicks and head movement to place an object.
-A click to start the placement, head movement to change the position of the object and a click to place.
+A click to start the placement, head movement to control the position of the object and a click to place the object in the scene.

 ## Using Tap to Place